CaptionX vs CapCut: One Is Built for Professionals. The Other Is Not.

 Does CaptionX have a free plan?

 Yes.
-CaptionX gives you free captions every month on all accounts with no credit card required and no per-minute cap.
+CaptionX is free to start on all accounts with no credit card required.

 Is CaptionX a good CapCut alternative for Premiere Pro editors?